 PCOS leads to a lack of ovulation (anovulation), poor egg development and hormone imbalances including low progesterone.
 As a naturopath, I will work with you to correct the hormone imbalances and improve fertility.

-Fibroids are benign growths that can protrude into the uterine cavity.
-They can prevent implantation of the fertilized egg.
+Fibroids are benign growths that can protrude into your uterine cavity.
+In some instances, they prevent implantation of the fertilized egg.
 They are usually a sign of estrogen dominance although some fibroids grow in response to progesterone as well.
 Very large fibroids often require surgical removal, small ones either don’t pose a problem or can be shrunk through naturopathic treatment.

-Endometriosis is a condition where lumps of the uterine lining attach to structures inside the abdominal cavity.
+Endometriosis is a condition where lumps of the uterine lining attach to structures outside the uterus, inside the abdominal cavity.
 These growths enlarge in response to increases in hormones and cause severe pain.
 They can also block ovaries and fallopian tubes leading to infertility.
 This is also related to estrogen dominance.
 If both tubes are blocked, IVF becomes a necessity.
 In this case, I will work with women to improve IVF outcomes.
 If only one tube is blocked, naturopathy helps address the cause of both endometriosis and resulting infertility leading to healthy conception.